jali-clarke/homelab-config/README.md

 5. copy the `hardware-configuration.nix` back to this repo into the configuration dir of your choice, reference it correctly in the corresponding `configuration.nix` and commit + push it.  delete both `hardware-configuration.nix` and `configuration.nix` from the machine but not this repo
 6. on the machine (either via ssh or locally) `sudo nixos-install --no-root-passwd --flake github:jali-clarke/homelab-config#${configuration_name}`
 7. reboot
+8. see relevant `manual steps` for the chosen configuration

 #### for `aarch64-linux` systems